argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ML_Fortran_SmartSim/README.md

 # Description

 We assume that you have cloned the repo to a suitable location.
 These are the steps to execute this example on ThetaKNL from a script.
 We delay instructions on how to build the conda environment further in this file.
+In fact, the examples are set up to run with a pre-built environment that all attendees should have acces to.

 1. Build the Fortran data loader and the SmartRedis Fortran client API.
 - Move to the `example/src/` directory.